 There’s a distinct scent when you walk into most Mediterranean restaurants too.
 Usually, it’s influenced by some fish, but it’s the fresh herbs and spices and refreshing vegetables, like cucumber, tomatoes, and olives, that really get to me.

 So when I’m in a pickle for inspiration, I typically veer to the Mediterranean side of things.
 I had been meaning to cross this off my list months ago, but time escaped me.
-The first time I attempted this recipe, my bean burgers fell apart so horribly, but tasted delicious.
-I finally got around to tweaking a few things, so I had the scents and flavors of the Mediterranean wafting through my apartment…with a successfully sturdier burger too!
+The first time I attempted this recipe, my Greek bean burgers fell apart so horribly, but tasted delicious.
+I finally got around to tweaking a few things, so I had the scents and flavors of the Mediterranean wafting through my apartment…with successfully sturdier Greek bean burgers too!

 Simply mash beans with a fork in a medium-sized bowl, then add all other ingredients.
 The “flax egg,” oats, and beans all help these burgers stick together.
 Feel free to play around with the quantity of herbs and spices added…tickle your taste buds!
 Unless you are a strict vegan, I highly recommend adding the feta cheese.
-It contributes few added calories to each burger, but provides the perfect tanginess, saltiness, and extra Greek inspiration!
+It provides the perfect tanginess, saltiness, and extra Greek inspiration!

-Be sure to refrigerate these babies for at least 30 minutes so the flavors can meld and the burgers adhere once cooked.
+Be sure to refrigerate the batter for these Greek bean burgers for at least 30 minutes so the flavors can meld and the burgers adhere once cooked.

 - 1 flax “egg” (1 tablespoon ground flax seeds mixed with 3 tablespoons water)